motion/orbit/projects/blog/src/pages/update-one/index.md

   Ergonomically though, we can do better.
 </div>

-While the overdone effects of Iron Man and Minority Report may be a distraction, these movies do grasp is a real and unmet desire: for unification, fluidity, and control.
+The visual effects of Iron Man and Minority Report not be necessary, but these movies do grasp at a real and unmet desire today: unification, fluidity, and better control over our information.

-Browsers and the web we use today is a world of silos and tabs that make it incredibly hard to figure out what's going on.
+The world today is becoming a world of silos inside web services.
+Browsers are silo-explorers, and tabs are how they maintain it.
+We think if you want to fix applications and the data we explore, you have to break out of the tab.
+Where we once had _files_ in operating systems that gave us portability, today we have no equivalent.
+Futher, even when we can export data from a service, we have no good interface to put it to use.

 This brings us to Orbit's mission:

-> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over data back to the individual -- with a flexible, powerful and intuitive knowledge tool.
+> To create a new [aggregator](https://stratechery.com/2017/defining-aggregators/) of information that gives control of our data back to us -- with a flexible, powerful, intuitive platform.

-It's an answer to a general desire we ran into time and time again during user research, in many different forms, that can be summarized as:
+I think of Orbit as the answer to a general desire we ran into time and time again in user research, in many different forms, that can be summarized as:

-**"I want to understand my knowledgebase, and can't."**
+<p><center><b>"I want to understand/organize my knowledgebase, and can't."</b></center></p>

+## Orbit

 For the last two years we've been building something to help solve this.
-It fixes what browsers and cloud services fail at today: we don't have any control of our information.
+It fixes what browsers and cloud services fail at today: we can't unify and manage our information.

-To fix this, we're building Orbit as a platform, not a service.
-Instead of storing data, much like a browser or operating system, Orbit just explores existing information.
-Operating systems gave us a lot of control (with _files_) and browsers gave us great collaboration (albeit with less control).
-Orbit is creating a middle ground.
+To fix this, Orbit is a play to help re-decentralize the web.
+It does this as a platform, as opposed to a service.
+Instead of storing data or adding a new source of truth, Orbit just explores your existing information (much like a browser or operating system).

+Operating systems gave us a lot of control with _files_, [in some forms](https://www.salon.com/2017/09/03/remember-palms-webos-maybe-not-but-apple-and-google-definitely-do/) they even gave us beautiful on-device interfaces to unify contacts, calendars and messaging.
+Where browsers give us great ability to explore widely (with less control), Orbit is creating a way to manage, understand, and organize more narrowly.
 We want to enable you to:

 - Navigate disparate knowledge quickly and easily.
 - Search intuitively by person, topic, and time.
-- Augment your day with relevant information as you work.
+- Augment your day with information you may normally miss, as you work.
-- Build and install internal tools on top of it with ease.
+- Build, extend and install helpful information apps with ease.
 - Do all of this without giving up privacy or security.

 <div class="demo-image"></div>

 <div class="alt">
-  An example Topic Explorer for Github app opened from the Orbit Home
+  A Topic Explorer for Github app, opened in Orbit
 </div>

 ### Distribution: From Roadblock to Selling Point

 To replace stale and clunky intranets of today, Orbit will crawl a lot of your sensitive information.
-But _no one wants any one company to handle literally all of their data_.
+But that creates a tension for a typical startup: _no one wants any one company to handle literally all of their data_.
 It's a misaligned incentive that we ran into it early in our user research.
-Even close friends wouldn't install trial versions of Orbit to use at relatively fast-and-loose startups without clearance from higher up.
+Even close friends wouldn't install trial versions of Orbit to use at relatively fast-and-loose startups, without clearance from higher up.

-We wanted to focus on building a better knowledge tool but it became clear that having it live in the cloud or on-prem somewhere would force us to spend more time getting good at answering security questions or deploying servers at enterprises than at actually investing in the hard problems we were already facing in the product.
+We wanted to focus on building a better knowledge tool but it became clear that having it live in the cloud or on-prem would force us more time getting good at answering security questions or selling to enterprises than on the already hard problems we were facing.

-The solution we've found came later, out of a realization: todays computers are powerful.
-Modern NLP is orders of magnitude faster and easier than it was just years ago.
-What if we could run it all privately and locally on your device?
+The solution we found came out of frustration with this tension, and out of a realization: todays computers are powerful and NLP is orders of magnitude faster and easier than it was just a couple years ago.
+What if we could do it all on your device?

 <div class="graphic">
   <div style="margin: auto;  max-width: 100vw;">